User | Login

 Boot Bananas Active Mineral Moisture Absorbers inside a pair of ski boots

-These moisture absorbers are particularly beneficial for drying sports shoes, hiking boots, and everyday footwear.
-Their gentle, heat-free drying process ensures that delicate materials, such as leather, remain undamaged, preserving the integrity and extending the lifespan of the footwear.
+These moisture absorbers are particularly effective for drying sports shoes, hiking boots, and everyday footwear.
+Their gentle, heat-free drying process ensures that delicate materials, such as leather, remain undamaged, preserving the integrity of the footwear and extending its lifespan.
 Additionally, their portability and ease of use make them convenient for travel and outdoor activities where electric drying options are unavailable.

-I've used these now for quite a few years.
-I originally was bought a pair as a gift, as I thought they were a bit of a novelty at the time in that they looked just like bananas.
+I've used these for quite a few years now.
+I originally was bought a pair as a gift, as I thought they were a bit of a novelty at the time, in that they looked just like bananas.
 I've used these numerous times over the last few years - mainly in summer when my boots are more damp than wet.
-They claim they dry footwear that isn't soaked in as little as 4-6 hours.
+They claim they can dry footwear that isn't soaked in as little as 4-6 hours.
 When my footwear is very wet, it does take longer than that, but they are usually dry if I leave them overnight.

-If your footwear is very wet, I recommend just standing them upside down for about 30 minutes to let any standing water drain out and then removing and drying the insoles separately.
+If your footwear is very wet, I recommend standing it upside down for about 30 minutes to allow any standing water to drain out, then removing and drying the insoles separately.
 Like reusable hand warmers, they do need to be regenerated.
-You can dry them on a radiator or put them in a very low oven, less than 110°C, for 1 to 2 hours.
+You can dry them on a radiator or in a very low oven, less than 110°C, for 1 to 2 hours.
 This fully regenerates them.
 Remember to pack them back in the airtight bag so they are ready for your next use.

 Pros: